-- Identify the major problems of knowledge - Explain perception as a problem of knowledge - Explain memory as a problem of knowledge - Explain abstraction as a problem of knowledge of and interpret the world around us into meaningful information.
-In line with this definition, Allen (1994:953) explains that perception is "the process whereby information about one"s environment received by the senses is organized and interpreted so that it becomes meaningful.
-Perception, according to Ozumba (2015:67), refers to the "awareness of external objects through the senses, or the mind"s awareness of its own internally generated ideas or the awareness of ideas received from the senses".
+The term 'perception' has its origin in the Latin percipio which means obtaining knowledge through the senses, and apprehension with the mind" (Reese, 1980: 442).
+Pence (2000:41) sees perception as the activity by which we with input from the senses, become conscious of and interpret the world around us into meaningful information.
+In line with this definition, Allen (1994:953) explains that perception is "the process whereby information about one's environment received by the senses is organized and interpreted so that it becomes meaningful.
+Perception, according to Ozumba (2015:67), refers to the "awareness of external objects through the senses, or the mind's awareness of its own internally generated ideas or the awareness of ideas received from the senses".